6 2D Visualization and insight

 - 2D visualization techniques

-- Building effective visualizations that display the digital system
+- Building effective visualizations of the digital system

 - Building dashboards with off-the-shelf software